 The neolithic phased into the bronze age around 2500-2300.
 So the late neolithic, from around 3000 to 2500, was really more closely associated with the bronze age that followed than with the early and mid-neolithic that preceded it.
 All that binds the late- to the mid-neolithic, really, is the use of stone tools.

 Though the bronze age continued until around 800 BCE, enormous social and cultural changes set in during the late bronze age from around 1200 BCE.
 So 1200 marks a significant divide - this was the end of the megalithic age.
 Megalithic culture, peaking around 2000, had started losing momentum by 1800, was stagnating by around 1500 and disappearing by 1200.
-The stone circles and menhirs remained and were respected (as we today respect Victorian monuments), but the life and enchantment had gone out of them, in the view of late bronze age people.
+The stone circles and menhirs remained and were respected, but much of the life and enchantment had gone out of them, in the view of late bronze age people.

 Geomantic traditions continue